 To provide every child with access to education, HI builds the capacities and helps train education staff in the inclusion of children with disabilities, implements awareness-raising actions in communities and supports building transformation projects.
 In addition, the organisation works in the field of economic inclusion to promote access to inclusive employment for young people and to provide support to microfinance projects.

 By assisting community projects and prevention actions, HI also works to build the resilience of people at risk of food insecurity and to improve the security situation of communities in the regions of Segou, Koulikoro and Mopti.

 Situation of the country

-The second largest country in West Africa after Niger, Mali is also one of the world’ poorest nations.
-In recent years, it has endured droughts, political crises and armed conflict, resulting in wide-scale population displacement and a weakening of the state institutions.
+Mali is one of the poorest in the world.
+In recent years, it has been affected by droughts, political crises and armed conflict, which have led to massive population displacements and weakened all institutions.

-Among the general population, people with disabilities are seen as an excluded group and are often the victims of discrimination or prejudice.
-They represent the country’s largest minority.
-They have no or very little access to healthcare, education, social services and employment.
-Only a tiny proportion of children with disabilities attend school.
-Moreover, in these times of crisis, these already very disadvantaged people often find themselves in increasingly vulnerable situations.
+People with disabilities are excluded and often victims of discrimination or prejudice, they represent the largest minority in the country.
+They have little or no access to health care, education, social services or employment.
+A very small proportion of children with disabilities attend school.
+In times of crisis, poor people find themselves in a situation of increased vulnerability.